wtyeung/n8n-nodes-memory-redis-isolated/README.md

 # n8n-nodes-memory-redis-isolated

-This is an n8n community node that provides Redis-based chat memory for AI agents with **user isolation** for n8n queue mode deployments.
+This is an n8n community node that provides Redis-based chat memory for AI agents in **n8n queue mode with multiple workers**.
+Simple in-memory chat history does not work reliably in queue mode because different workers cannot share memory.
+This node uses Redis as persistent storage to ensure chat history is accessible across all workers.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.